CASE STUDY

 ABOUT ME

 At Studio Mercury, I produced comprehensive award winning brand identities, campaigns, and digital products that spanned multiple industries and platforms.
 As co-founder and director of digital at Studio Mercury, I oversaw the creation of digital identities, translation of brands throughout their digital projects, and manages all aspects of projects from start to finish between multiple stakeholders, designers, and development teams.
 I wrote, pitched, and presented proposals that allowed our studio to compete and win projects with $500k budges.
-I lead both creative and development teams of between 5-15 people, all while working on multiple projects (usually between 8-12 concurrently).
-I lead branding and strategy sessions for all of our new clients.
+I led both creative and development teams of between 5-15 people, all while working on multiple projects (usually between 8-12 concurrently).
 I’m a passionate leader with success in building, mobilizing, and developing cross-functional teams of strategists, designers, programmers, directors and photographers.

 While pursuing my Masters at the Rhode Island School of Design (RISD), I developed a healthy skepticism of the role of technology in our lives.
-He believes the integration of technology should be purposeful and well thought out and applies this ethos to my work.
+I believe the integration of technology should be purposeful and well thought out and I apply this ethos to my work.

 Sometimes when I’m tired of looking at the screen, I’ll hand-print wallpaper or hack Nintendo cartridges.
 Working with my hands helps fuel my inner maker.